Brydon Carse: International career

 Carse is qualified to play in English county cricket due to his British ancestry, and completed his England residency qualification in 2019.
 He was named in England's ODI squad for their series against Pakistan in July 2021, after the original squad for the tour was forced to withdraw following positive tests for COVID-19.
 Carse made his ODI debut on 8 July 2021, for England against Pakistan.
 On 13 July 2021, in the third ODI against Pakistan, Carse took his maiden five-wicket haul in ODIs.
 In May 2022, Carse was named in England's 14 man ODI squad against the Netherlands.
-In the 2nd ODI Carse impressed with his raw pace, clocking speeds up to 91mph/146kph.
+In the second ODI Carse impressed with his pace, clocking speeds up to 91 mph (146 km/h).

-He made his T20 debut against New Zealand on the 30 August 2023, having been called up as a replacement for the injured Josh Tongue, and won man of the match by taking 3-23.
+He made his T20 debut against New Zealand on the 30 August 2023, having been called up as a replacement for the injured Josh Tongue, and won man of the match by taking 3–23.

 He was also called up on 23 October 2023 as a replacement for the injured Reece Topley during the 2023 ODI World Cup.

 On 7 October 2024, Carse made his Test debut in the first Test against Pakistan at Multan.
 The following day, he dismissed Naseem Shah to take his maiden Test wicket, and finished the match with figures of 4/140 (from 38 overs).

+In August 2026, Carse became the subject of an investigation by the England and Wales Cricket Board following an incident in Derby.
+On the night of 22 August, he was filmed being detained by police outside a nightclub after an altercation.
+He was subsequently dropped from the England squad for the second and third Tests against Pakistan whilst the police investigations continued.